Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 - Numbers internally can be either a 64bit integer, or a 64bit floating point value.
 Conversions happen transparently.

+### Object Lifetime and Scopes

+**Code blocks and Scopes:**

+Any use of `{` and `}` with code statements inside, as seen with constructs like `if`, `while`, etc., is called a code block.
+Each code block has its own scope, which is a defined range where variables defined via `var` are valid.

+**Lifetime of local variables:**

+A `var` statement inside a code block adds a variable to its scope, and may only be used from inside that code block from statements *after* the declaration, as well as nested inner blocks.
+Therefore, it's lifetime is limited to its scope.

+**When a variable's data is freed from memory:**

+As soon as a variable with a data type that is always passed by value (see section above on Data Types) goes out of scope, that is execution leaves the code block where it was defined, it will cease to exist immediately.

+As soon as a variable with a data type passed by reference goes out of scope, the reference to the underlying data object is removed.
+However, the underlying data object may continue to exist if it was passed by reference to other places that still hold a reference.
+Such a reference might also be stored inside a class object instance's var attribute, as long as that object instance is still held in a variable itself.

+**Implementation detail:** Variable types passed by reference might generally linger in memory for a while longer, because e.g. object instances might refer each other in a cycle.
+Therefore, identifying abandoned cyclic clusters can be a non-trivial task done by the garbage collector.
+However, all such clusters will be freed from memory *eventually*.

+**Global variables:**

+As a special case, `var` statements can be outside of any block at the top level.
+In this case, it will be added to the "global scope" which isn't attached to any code block and stays alive forever.

+Global variables can be accessed through `import` statements from other code files, and they may also be accessed from any code inside functions anywhere, no matter of declaration order.
+(E.g. a function declared earlier in a code file can access a global varaible declared later in the same code file.)

+**Best practice for global variables:**

+We recommend to not overuse global variables: they might be accessed by any function or even other modules, hence you might lose track of what exactly changes and depends on a global variable if you overuse it.
+In complex programs, this can make it hard to reason about side effects of anything.

+Therefore, try to keep state local inside functions or on dedicated objects where appropriate to avoid unwieldy global side effects.

+### Garbage Collection Details

+FIXME: write this

 ---
 This documentation is CC-BY-SA-4.0 licensed.